Serving South Jersey

 Law Offices of Craig A. Altman - Updated Logo Marquee

-Steps to Protect Your Brain Injury Case
+Steps to Protect Your Personal Injury Claim

 2. Request your police accident report if the injury stemmed from a motor vehicle accident.

-5. Call a New Jersey brain injury attorney to preserve evidence and start the legal process.
+3. Call a New Jersey brain injury attorney to preserve evidence and start the legal process.

 How much compensation do you get for a brain injury?